trapexit/mergerfs/README.md

 #### What are these .fuse_hidden files?

-NOTE: mergerfs >= 2.26.0 will not have these temporary files.
+Please upgrade. mergerfs >= 2.26.0 will not have these temporary files.
 See the notes on `unlink`.

-When not using **hard_remove** libfuse will create .fuse_hiddenXXXXXXXX files when an opened file is unlinked.
-This is to simplify "use after unlink" usecases.
-There is a possibility these files end up being picked up by software scanning directories and not ignoring hidden files.
-This is rarely a problem but a solution is in the works.

-The files are cleaned up once the file is finally closed.
-Only if mergerfs crashes or is killed would they be left around.
-They are safe to remove as they are already unlinked files.

 #### It's mentioned that there are some security issues with mhddfs.
 What are they?
 How does mergerfs address them?